 Enterprise Content Management (ECM) systems are sophisticated content service solutions that incorporate automation and artificial intelligence (AI).
 ECMs play a crucial role in digital transformation by helping businesses to manage and use the data at their disposal.
 Without these tools, the content you digitise may quickly become too much for you to categorise, manage and use.
 Additionally, a cloud ECM will allow your workers to access information in a secure environment from any place at any time.

 Once your documents are digitised, categorised and stored in your content services platform, you now have the opportunity to optimise your workflows to enable more efficient use of your data.
 AI and automation are key to this, driving efficiency, productivity and business growth through features such as automatic classification and processing, text clustering, advanced search and personalised systems.
 For example, AI could automatically identify invoices, match them to related purchase orders, export relevant data to your accounting system and assign approval tasks to the relevant employee.

 The first step in optimisation is to identify bottlenecks that are already appearing in your workplace.
 In a hybrid work environment, many of these may also be related to the shift of employees to remote work.
 Once you know where improvements are needed, you can start implementing new automated processes to create a more effective hybrid workplace.

 Digitisation is one step towards creating an efficient and productive hybrid workplace.
 Building a resilient and productive hybrid work environment requires the right hardware, software and processes.
-Download our Smarter Workplaces Guide for a step-by-step strategy for implementing an effective hybrid work model that equips your employees to work anywhere, any time.
+Download our Guide to Hybrid Workplace Strategy for a step-by-step strategy for implementing an effective hybrid work model that equips your employees to work anywhere, any time.